IPS-Eye-White

 The Jews of Jesus' day were not strangers to the Hebrew Scriptures.
 In fact many of them committed large sections of the Torah to memory - a practice that (as I understand it) the rabbis advocated.

-They certainly were well aware of the fact that a Messiah was coming all things to them.
+They certainly expected a Messiah.
 As the woman at the well told Jesus

 The woman *said to Him, "I know that Messiah is coming (He who is called Christ); when that One comes, He will declare all things to us."
 (John 4:25 NASB)